chrislattman/blogging-project/docs/qemu/README.md

     1. Unarchive the `.ova` file, e.g. `tar -xf myexportedvm.ova`
     1. [Convert](#convert-file-format) the `.vmdk` file to a `.qcow2` file
     1. [Run](#running-a-vm) the newly-created `.qcow2` file with the arguments specified in the `.ovf` file

+### Emulate an executable

+Say you are working on a x86-64 computer, but have an AArch64 executable that you need to run.
+Fortunately, you don't have to buy another computer just to run a simple program.
+Emulate it instead!

+- You will need to install `qemu-user` with a [package manager](../terminal-commands#package-managers)

+Then run one of the following commands:

+- `qemu-aarch64 -L /usr/aarch64-linux-gnu/ <executable>` to emulate an AArch64 executable
+- `qemu-x86_64 -L /usr/x86_64-linux-gnu/ <executable>` to emulate a x86-64 executable